Avanade/Beef/samples/My.Hr/docs/Employee-Test.md

 ## Project structure

-The overall `My.Hr.Test` solution was created with the following; the existing `PersonTest.cs` should be removed (deleted).
+The overall `My.Hr.Test` solution was created with the following; the existing `PersonTest.cs` and `PersonValidatorTest.cs` should be removed (deleted).

 ```
 └── Data
   └── Data.yaml                 <- leave; will replace contents
+└── FixtureSetup.cs             <- leave; contains key logic to set up database
 └── PersonTest.cs               <- remove
-└── FixtureSetup.cs    <- leave; contains key logic to set up database
+└── Validators
+  └── PersonValidatorTest.cs    <- remove
 ```

 <br/>